-Until the cultural-historical aspect of a human society discloses the anticipatory moments of its meaning, it shows itself to be in a rigid and primitive condition.
-Primitive cultures are enclosed in undifferentiated organized communities, which display a strong tendency towards isolation.
+Until the cultural historical aspect of a human society discloses the anticipatory moments of its meaning, it shows itself to be in a rigid and primitive condition.
+Primitive cultures are enclosed in small and undifferentiated organized communities, such as clans and tribes, which display a strong tendency towards isolation.
 As long as such primitive societies maintain their isolation in history, there can be no question of cultural development in the sense in which it is understood in historiography proper.

-They display a totalitarian character since they embrace their members every sphere of their [100] personal lives and also because the temporal existence of the individual is completely dependent on membership of the family or sib, respectively, and on that of the tribal community.
-There is no room as yet for a differentiation of culture in the particular spheres of formative power - those, namely, of science, fine arts, commerce and industry, of state and church, and so forth.
+They display a totalitarian character, since they include their members in all the spheres of their personal life, and the temporal existence of the individual is completely dependent on membership of the family or sib, respectively, and of the tribal community.
+There is no room as yet for a differentiation of culture in the particular spheres of formative power, those, namely, of science, fine arts, commerce and industry, of state and church, and so forth.
 Since such undifferentiated communities fulfill all the tasks for which, on a higher level of civilization, particular organizations are formed, there is only one single undifferentiated cultural sphere.
 A rigid tradition, often deified by a pagan belief, and anxiously guarded by the leaders of the group, has the monopoly of formative power.
 The development process by which such cultural communities are formed shows only analogies of the biotic phases of birth, ripening, adolescence, age and decline.
-The duration of their existence is dependent on that of the popular and tribal communities by which they are sustained.
+The duration of their existence is dependent on that of the small popular and tribal communities by which they are sustained.
 They may vanish from the scene without leaving any trace in the history of mankind.
 This is how radical historicism conceived the course of every civilization and thus Spengler predicted the inescapable decline of Western culture.